Haus-des-Engagements/re-sharing/README.md

 Before committing we locally verify the correct coding style with different tools.
 Ruff is a Python linter and code formatter, written in Rust.
 It is a aggregation of flake8, pylint, pyupgrade and many more.

-Ruff comes with a linter `ruff check` and a formatter `ruff format` .
+Ruff comes with a linter `uv run ruff check` and a formatter `uv run ruff format`.
 The linter is a wrapper around flake8, pylint, and other linters, and the formatter is a wrapper around black, isort, and other formatters.

-Hint: You can also use an installed pre-commit hook with `pre-commit run --all-files`, included:
+Hint: You can also use an installed pre-commit hook with `uv run pre-commit run --all-files`, included:
+* UV lock file sync
 * Trim Trailing Whitespaces
 * Fix end of files
 * check Yaml
-* flake8
-* black
-* mypy
-* pylint has been excluded because it takes too long
-* isort
+* Ruff linting and formatting
-* djhtml (indent html templates that contain django syntax correctly)
+* djLint (indent html templates that contain django syntax correctly)

 ## Testing
-To run the tests, check your test coverage, and generate an HTML coverage report in the vagrant machine:
+To run the tests, check your test coverage, and generate an HTML coverage report:

-1. Run tests without test coverage analysis: `pytest`
+1. Run tests without test coverage analysis: `uv run pytest`
   * If the database schema has changed, use `--create-db`, as pytest will otherwise use the previous one (as it is much faster).
   * To see the slowest tests, use `--durations=10` (to get the 10 slowest tests)
-2. Run test with test coverage analysis (and branch analysis) and create the html report: `coverage run --branch -m pytest && coverage html`
+2. Run test with test coverage analysis (and branch analysis) and create the html report: `uv run coverage run --branch -m pytest && uv run coverage html`
 3. You can find the report in `htmlcov/index.html`.

 ## Continuous Integration (CI)